Mook-as/stackato-doc/user/reference/client-ref.rst

         --space

 	    The once-off space to use for the current operation, specified by name.
-This is a stackato CF v2 option.
+This is a Stackato 3 option.
 	    Cannot be used together with --space-guid.

-        --group
+        --space-guid

+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.
+	    Cannot be used together with --space.

+        --tail

+	    Request target to stream the log.

+        --target

+	    The once-off target to use for the current operation.

+        --text

+		Filter the log stream by log entry text (glob pattern).
+		Target version 2.4+ only.

+        --token

-	    The once-off group to use for the current operation.
+	    The once-off authentication token to use for the current operation.
-	    This is a stackato V1 option.

         --token-file

 	    Path to an existing and readable file containing the targets and authorization tokens.

-        --manifest

-	    Path of the manifest file to use.
-	    If not specified a search is done.

-        --json

-		Print the raw json log stream, not human-formatted data.

-        --non-interactive
+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
           Alias of --no-prompt.

-            </div></div>
+        -o
+          Alias of --organization.
+        -t
+          Alias of --trace.

-.. _command-mem:
+.. _command-stackato mem:

-      mem  *<application>*
+      stackato mem  *<application>*
         Show the memory reservation for a deployed application.

         .. raw:: html